Tinea VersicolorView More Before & Afters

 What treatments are effective for tinea versicolor?

 There are many treatment options for tinea versicolor.
-Dr. Joel Schlessinger may prescribe a topical antifungal that contains active ingredients such as selenium sulfide, ketoconazole or pyrithione zinc.
-These medications help control the growth of yeast and are often found in shampoos, soaps, creams and lotions.
-In many cases, oral medications are helpful as well.
+Dr. Joel Schlessinger may prescribe a topical antifungal ointment that contains active ingredients such as selenium sulfide and ketoconazole, medicated cleansers.
+Oral anti-yeast pills can help control the growth of yeast and bring the problem under control most effectively.